greenc/CookieMaster/README.md

 1. Make sure you have [Git](http://git-scm.com/), and optionally [Node.js](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed first.
 2. Fork the CookieMaster repository on GitHub and clone it to your local machine.
 3. Make your changes.
 All source files are located in the `src/` folder.
-If you are using Node/Grunt, you can run `grunt build` to create a `build/` directory with optimized files (remember to **only** include `src/` files in your commits if you issue a pull request).
+If you are using Node/Grunt, you can run `grunt build` to create a `build/` directory with optimized files for local testing (remember to **only** include `src/` files in your commits if you issue a pull request).
 4. When you're done making changes, commit and push them up to your forked repository.
 5. You may then create a pull request from GitHub if you would like to have your changes considered for inclusion in the main CookieMaster repo.